neondatabase/website/content/docs/functions/concat.md

 ---
 title: Postgres concat() function
-subtitle: Concatenate strings together
+subtitle: Concatenate strings in Postgres with the concat() function
 enableTableOfContents: true
 updatedOn: '2024-02-08T09:30:00.000Z'
 ---

-The `concat` function in Postgres is used to concatenate two or more strings together into a single string.
+The `concat()` function in Postgres is used to concatenate two or more strings into a single string.
 It is a variadic function, meaning it can accept any number of arguments.

 It is useful for combining data from multiple columns, generating custom identifiers or labels, or constructing dynamic SQL statements.